 A friend came to me recently asking to recommend some good free dating apps.
 She is currently going through a separation and didn’t want it to show up on a credit card bill (could you blame her!?)
-I posted back in January the Dating Apps to Try in 2017which included Hinge, Bumble, The League, Happn, and Coffee Meets Bagel.
+I posted back in January the Dating Apps to Try in 2017 which included Hinge, Bumble, The League, Happn, and Coffee Meets Bagel.
 All of these apps you can use for free, but have in-app purchases available.
 The good news is that these apps don’t have to directly charge your credit card- you can always buy an iTunes or Google Play gift card and load it to your account and then make the purchase!

 My friend also doesn’t live in a big city which means that not all of these apps are currently available to her.
 I’m also going to skip Coffee Meets Bagel because for some reason this app does not appeal to me and I barely use it.

 Is Bumble my favorite dating app?
 No, but it is the only one that I know of where girls must send the first message.
 Instead of giving guys a hard time with their lack of creativity I thought I’d give the ladies some tips.

 Messaging on Dating Apps

-The best openers have a question that can be answered within a sentence or 2 max.
+- The best openers have a question that can be answered within a sentence or 2 max.
 What brings you to LA?
 Wow your job sounds cool how did you get interested in that?
 Can have complex answers and are better asked on the date itself.

-Try your best to ask them a question about something specific to their profile- people like the individual attention and don’t feel like just another bee.
+- Try your best to ask them a question about something specific to their profile- people like the individual attention and don’t feel like just another bee.

-Rhetorical questions are not real questions and they’re non-starters.
+- Rhetorical questions are not real questions and they’re non-starters.
 How’d you get so cute?
 Wow pretty and smart, how did that happen!?

-Small talk questions are non-starters.
+- Small talk questions are non-starters.
 Big plans this weekend?
 How was your weekend?
 How’s your week going so far?
 How are you?
 What’s up?
 How’s your 2017 so far?
 LAZY.
 This reads as “will you please do this creative work for me I don’t feel as though you are worth the effort.”
 I tend to lob these back with a similarly lazy “good, you?” so they can try again.

-Statements are not questions.
+- Statements are not questions.
 Wow I thought I was the only one who liked XYZ.
 Nice eyes.
 Great hair.
 You’re from x you must be this kind of sports fan!
 It’s ok to give compliments or make cute observations, but a question is required.

 Happy New Year everyone!
 Did you know the New Year, New You vibe makes early January the peak traffic time for dating apps and websites?
 Everyone wants to start fresh when January comes so now is the time to start (or re-start) using those dating apps!
 Here’s a few to try that are free: Continue reading